xiix0/scam/README.md

-You will be traveling and coming into a fortune.
+You look like a million dollars.
+All green and wrinkled.